 - Small business fees -- If you didn't know, most food blogs are actually small businesses.
-This blog is officially run by Barley & Sage LLC and I have to pay yearly fees to be a business and also these fun things called taxes.
+We have to pay yearly fees to be a business and also these fun things called taxes.
+Also since I'm a small business, I have to pay for my own health insurance and retirement.

 - Web hosting fees -- I have to pay yearly for my domain name, web hosting, branded email address, etc.

 - Blog theme and plugin fees -- Unless you are a web designer by training, if you want a professional looking site that is functional and runs well then you'll have to pay for a theme and different plugins.
-I spend almost $1000 a year just on my theme and plugins.
+I spend almost $1000 a year just on my theme, plugins, and website maintenance.

 - Cost of ingredients -- For most recipes, I have to test them multiple times before they are ready to be posted.
 Since I develop recipes from scratch, there is often some trial and error when making sure everything turns out perfectly.
 You don't want to see our grocery bill for two people.
 You just don't.

 - Cost of camera gear and photography editing software -- Nice DSLR cameras, lenses, external hard-drive's, tripods, lighting equipment, etc are expensive as hell.
 And then there's also the monthly subscription to Adobe Lightroom and Photoshop that are pretty necessary.

 TLDR; it's extremely expensive to run a food blog and constantly create content that we then put out into the world for readers to consume for free.